-Policyholders of the workplace personal pensions can contact Wesleyan Head Office to speak to a dedicated pensions team for general information.
+Policyholders can contact Wesleyan Head Office to speak to a dedicated pensions team for general information.
 There is also the option to seek further specialist advice from their Wesleyan Financial Consultant.

 Policy information and requests for changes are available online if a policyholder registers for the My Wesleyan facility.
 There is also a secure online web chat facility.